JL907/Sett/README.md

 ---

 ## Old Patch Notes
+`4.3.4`
+* Forgot to add check to see if M1 is held down when Sett's auto attack resets

 `4.3.3`
 * Updated to use latest Bepinexpack
 * Bugfix: Sett's auto attack reset on crit now interrupts the current auto attack instead of the next auto